mom-ocean/mom-ocean.github.io/_pages/home.md

 ---

-MOM is a numerical ocean model based on the hydrostatic primitive equations.
+MOM5 is a numerical ocean model based on the hydrostatic primitive equations, making use of the B-grid in the horizontal and generalized level coordinates for the vertical.

 Development is led by scientists at [NOAA/GFDL](http://www.gfdl.noaa.gov/ocean-model) in collaboration with scientists worldwide.
+Much of the ongoing activity is centred in Australia.

 Version 5 of MOM (MOM5) is an open source project released under the GPL license.
+Contributions are welcome.